 How can I get rid of plaque?

-The best way to remove plaque is by brushing and cleaning between your teeth every day.
+The best way to remove plaque is by brushing and cleaning your teeth every day.
 Brushing removes plaque from the tooth surfaces.
 Brush your teeth twice per day with a soft-bristled brush.
 The size and shape of your toothbrush should fit your mouth and allow you to reach all areas easily.
 Use an antimicrobial toothpaste containing fluoride, which helps protect your teeth from decay.
 Clean between the teeth once a day with floss or interdental cleaners to remove plaque from between the teeth, where the toothbrush can’t reach.
 Flossing is essential to prevent gum disease.

 How do I brush and floss my teeth?